Carbon offsetting is one of the ways you can reduce your carbon footprint and support local trees in your community.

 Our answer: By the very nature of the care from qualified arborists, we are helping ensure these legacy trees are around for a long time.

 - Double-counted: Is this offset being counted elsewhere?

 Our answer: No. Each Tree Trust tree is a unique purchase by an individual traveller or a group of travellers.

 - Leakage: Is this worsening any other climate problems?

 Our answer: No, in fact, strengthening legacy trees builds an urban canopy that helps water, other plants and animals and soil quality.
 Click here to learn more about the environmental, social and economic benefits of large trees.

 Of course, we also know that keeping trees healthy and well also supports the many other economic, social and environmental benefits that big trees provide.
 This article from Wired shows the real-time carbon impact that forests with large trees have as compared to new growth.

-By extending the life of these large mature trees we are securing their value storing and sequestering carbon until younger trees are mature enough to grow into their role as carbon capture heroes.
-(In this role, big trees are often called, charmingly, nurse trees).
-A report from Ohio State University cites it takes 250 saplings to equal the carbon storage ability of one large, healthy mature tree.
+By extending the life of these large mature trees we are securing their value storing and sequestering carbon until younger trees are mature enough to grow into their role as carbon-capture heroes (in this role, big trees are often called, charmingly, nurse trees).
+A report from Ohio State University cites it takes 269 saplings to equal the carbon storage ability of one large, healthy mature tree.

 All too often we take our trees for granted.
 But just like everything else in our homes (the roof, paint and other routine maintenance) big trees need upkeep every once in a while.
 Certified arborists are usually happy to come and take a look to see if your tree would benefit from professional attention.
 If you are lucky enough to have a big tree growing on your property, you probably know that it’s a significant asset for you and when you are reselling.
 Large trees even lower your energy bill in the summer by providing shade letting us use less expensive, energy-intensive air conditioning.

 Try out one of our three carbon calculators, below!